simonkurtz-MSFT/python-openai-loadbalancer/README.md

 While the [OpenAI Python API library](https://github.com/openai/openai-python) respects HTTP 429 and automatically retries after the requested wait period, the library is not set up to support the aforementioned customer desires.
 The library does, however, allow for the injection of custom httpx clients.
 This gave rise to this project.

-And while there are other Python OpenAI load balancers freely available, I have not seen one yet that can address the aforementioned scenarios.
+And while there are other Python OpenAI load balancers freely available, I have not seen one yet that addresses the aforementioned scenarios.

 Python OpenAI LoadBalancer is injected cleanly into the OpenAI Python API library.
 The changes between a conventional and a load-balanced Azure OpenAI implementation are few and almost entirely configuration of the backends to be used.
-You can see a side-by-side example in the `aoai.py` file in this repo.
+You can see a side-by-side example in the [aoai.py](./aoai.py) file in this repo.

+## Disclaimer

+This is a pseudo load-balancer.
+When executing this code in parallel, there is no to distribute requests uniformly across all Azure OpenAI instances.
+Doing so would require a centralized service, cache, etc. to keep track of a common backends list, but that would also imply a locking mechanism for updates, which would immediately inhibit the performance benefits of the load balancer.
+Without knowledge of any other python workers, we can only randomize selection of an available backend.

+Furthermore, while the load balancer handles retries across available backends, the [OpenAI Python API library](https://github.com/openai/openai-python) is not fully insulated from failing on multiple HTTP 429s when all backends are returning HTTP 429s.
+It is advised to load-test with multiple concurrent python workers to understand how your specific Azure OpenAI instances, your limits, and your load balancer configuration function.

 ## Attribution

 This project would not have been possible without the incredible work that [@andredewes](https://github.com/andredewes) has done with his [Smart Load Balancing for OpenAI Endpoints and Azure API Management](https://github.com/Azure-Samples/openai-apim-lb).
 If you use Azure API Management in your infrastructure, I highly recommend you consider his policy.

+## Current Limitations

+- Python OpenAI Load Balancer is primarily target for Azure OpenAI; however, it can be expanded upon to serve OpenAI endpoints as well.
+- Async is not yet supported.
+- My development setup is based on Windows and Powershell.
+I have not tried this with Linux.

 ## Prerequisites